Water scarcity a threat to the country: FPCCI - PakObserver

 He said that water scarcity is to hurt the production of banana, mango etc. hitting exports and image while masses will see shortage of fruits during the holy month of Ramadan.

-Malik Sohail who has also served as Senior Vice President of ICCI said that some exporters have cancelled deals with foreign buyers which should be noticed at the highest level, he added.
+Malik Sohail who has also served as Senior Vice President of ICCI said that some exporters have cancelled deals with foreign buyers which should be noticed at the highest level, he added.—INP

-Efforts should be increased to construct water reservoirs, improve existing facilities, reduce the irrational use of water and aware masses about it, he demanded.

-He said that Pakistan ranks third amongst countries facing water shortages due to policies of a neighbouring country, poor distribution and the excessive use of water without any mechanism to save it.